UppalaGoutham/M2-EmbSys/Project/README.md

-# Introduction To Ultrasonic Rader:
+# Introduction To Ultrasonic Distance Detect Rader:
            • Radar is a long-range object detection system that uses radio waves to establish certain parameters of an object like its range, speed and position.
            • The project is based on Sonar technology as I will be using an Ultrasonic Sensor to determine the presence